OpenAdministration/Yii2-AppTemplate/README.md

 composer install
 ```

-After using this Template fill in `config/web.php` the following attributes:
+After using this Template fill in `config/web.php` and `config/console.php` the following attributes:
 ```
     'id' => '...',
     'name' => '...',